ontodev/howl/README.md

-# Humane OWL Format (HOWL)
+# Humane OWL (HOWL) Format

-HOWL is (an idea for) a new concrete syntax for RDF and OWL, designed for human editing and standard version control workflows.
+This is work-in-progress toward a file format and supporting tools that make it easy for humans to read and write [RDF](http://www.w3.org/TR/rdf11-concepts/) and [OWL](http://www.w3.org/TR/owl2-overview/).

 ## Example